 and $\omega$ is allowed to vary, then $X$ is called a \emph{quantile-function-valued (QF-valued) random variable}.
-A \emph{QF-valued discrete-time stochastic process} is a set of QF-valued random variables index by integers.
-We use the notation $\{X_{t}\}$ to refer to such process.
-I.e., $\{X_{t}\}$ is the abbreviated notation for $\{X_{t}\colon\, t \in \mathbb{Z}\}$.
+A \emph{QF-valued discrete-time stochastic process} is a set of QF-valued random variables indexed by integers.
+We use the notation $\{X_{t}\}$ to refer to such processes.
+I.e. $\{X_{t}\}$ is the abbreviated notation for $\{X_{t}\colon\, t \in \mathbb{Z}\}$.